maccheneso/homeassistant-3d-fail-detection/AI_3D_FailDetect_Raspberry_HA/README.md

 # AI Fail Detection – Raspberry Pi + Home Assistant
 _Automatic detection of 3D printing errors (local, no cloud)_

+This folder contains the Raspberry AI server + Home Assistant integration package
+See the repository root README for the overall project overview.

 ## 1. Objective of the project